huaminghuangtw/Evergreen-Notes/Permanent-Notes/how-to-make-your-own-energy-gels.md

 ---
 title: How to Make Your Own Energy Gels
 created: 2024-11-18T09:16:50
-modified: 2025-08-27T04:55:59
+modified: 2025-08-29T08:30:45
 ---

 * The key ingredient in most gels is a carbohydrate powder called [Maltodextrin](../Maltodextrin.md).
-It's a white powder that looks a lot like flour and has virtually no taste to the tongue.
+It’s a white powder that looks a lot like flour and has virtually no taste to the tongue.
-* The other ingredient you'll need is [fructose](http://en.wikipedia.org/wiki/Fructose), often called “fruit sugar”.
+* The other ingredient you’ll need is [fructose](http://en.wikipedia.org/wiki/Fructose), often called “fruit sugar”.

 # Ingredients